ervandew/eclim/src/doc/content/guides/python/project.rst

   you can use the :ref:`:EclimSettings` command instead to edit the global settings.
 These global settings will apply to any project that has not overridden them with values via **:ProjectSettings**.

+Now that you have a project created, you can now leverage the various :ref:`python features <vim/python/index>` that eclim provides.